- Active & Green

 A Region of Lombardy project

-In Lombardy, over 200 farms have signed up and agreed to the requirements of the Quality Charter, approved by the Regional Council in 2017, and have now become one of the educational farms accredited by the Region of Lombardy: here is the list, last updated in June 2020, and the Guide to Educational Farms in Lombardy.
-You can also find a lot more information on the websites: Agriturismi della Lombardia and Buona Lombardia.
+In Lombardy, over 200 farms have signed up and agreed to the requirements of the Quality Charter, approved by the Regional Council in 2017, and have now become one of the educational farms accredited by the Region of Lombardy (here is the list).
+You can also find a lot more information on the website Buona Lombardia.

 Learning about nature on the Lombardy Plains